walterdejong/format/README.md

 I know `std::format()` is in C++20, but this code works in C++11 and upwards.
 I also know about `libfmt`, which is a good production-quality project, but I just wanted to roll my own and see if I could do it.
-The result is a perfectly fine and usable `format()` function.
-It's only a single include file, and very easy to include in your own code.
+At the least this code serves as an educational demonstration of how one would implement such a function.

-This implementation of `format()` supports practically all the Python `format()` features documented for Python 3.9
+This implementation of `format()` supports practically all the Python `format()` features documented for Python 3.9.
+It's only a single include file, and very light-weight to include in your own code.

 Example